yonglehou/api-gateway/README.md

 *The urls are rewritten to remove the prefix*. before the request is made to final destination

-For other tags prefixed with "expose.*" the formula is a littlebit different.
-E.g. helios tagged with expose.testing will reder as
+For other tags prefixed with "expose.*" the formula is a little bit different.
+E.g. helios tagged with expose.testing will render as
 ```
 url_routes['testing.helios'] = "expose_testing_helios"
 -- where url prefix is created by first removing expose. prefix and concatenating remaining tag name with service name